Averrhoa bilimbi: Culinary

 In Indonesia, A. bilimbi, locally known as belimbing wuluh, is often used to give a sour or acidic flavour to food, substituting tamarind or tomato.
 In the northwestern province of Aceh, it is preserved by salting and sun-drying to make asam sunti, a kitchen seasoning to make a variety of Acehnese dishes.
 It is a key ingredient in many Indonesian dishes such as sambal belimbing wuluh.

 In the Philippines, where it is commonly called kamias and ibâ, it is commonly found in backyards.
 The fruit are eaten either raw or dipped in rock salt.
 It can be either curried or added as a souring agent for common Filipino dishes such as sinigang, pinangat and paksiw.
 It can be sun-dried for preservation and used as a spice.
 It is also used to make a salad mixed with tomatoes, and chopped onions, with soy sauce as dressing.

 The uncooked bilimbi is prepared as relish and served with rice and beans in Costa Rica.

-In the Far East, where the tree originated, it is sometimes added to curry.
+In Asia, where the tree originated, it is sometimes added to curry.

 In Malaysia and the Philippines, bilimbi or kamias is made into a rather sweet and sour jam, with a flavour profile similar to prunes or plums.

 In Kerala and Coastal Karnataka, India, it is used for making pickles and fish curry, especially with sardines, while around Karnataka, Maharashtra, and Goa the fruit is commonly eaten raw with salt and spice.
 In Guyana and Mauritius, it is made into achars/pickles.

-In Maldives where it is known as bilimagu, it is pickled with aromatic spices and eaten with rice and local Garudhiya (fish soup).
+In the Maldives where it is known as bilimagu, it is pickled with aromatic spices and eaten with rice and local Garudhiya (fish soup).
 It is also used in various Maldivian local dishes such as Boakibaa and Mashuni as a souring agent.

 In Seychelles, it is often used as an ingredient to give a tangy flavour to many Seychellois creole dishes, especially fish dishes.
 It is often used in grilled fish and also (almost always) in a shark meat dish, called satini reken.
 It is also cooked down with onion, tomato, and chili peppers to make a sauce.
 Sometimes they are cured with salt to be used when they are out of season.

 Bilimbi juice (with a pH of about 4.47) is made into a cooling beverage.
 It can replace mango in making chutney.
 Additionally, the fruit can be preserved by pickling, which reduces its acidity.